OGRECave/blender2ogre/README.md

 * [Meshmoon: Video and text instructions how to install and use blender2ogre addon](http://doc.meshmoon.com/index.html?page=from-blender-to-meshmoon-part-1)

 ## Exporting Meshes
 To export a blender model: `File Menu > Export > Ogre3D (.scene & .mesh)`.
-If the menu button is greyed out, the select the object to export from the blender Node tree (Scene collections).
+If the menu button is greyed out, the select the object to export from the blender Node tree (Scene collections) first.

 #### Ogre Mesh (V1)
 If you have `OGRETOOLS_XML_CONVERTER` set to a "OgreXMLConverter.exe" path, then the export dialogue will display options relevant for the Ogre (v1) mesh format.